uktrade/idscrub/README.md

 * A list of text with names and other identifying information removed.

 > [!WARNING]
-> * This package has been designed as a *first pass* for standardised PII-removal.
+> * This package has been designed as a *first pass* for standardised personal data removal.
 > * Users are encouraged to check and confirm outputs and conduct manual reviews where necessary, e.g. when cleaning high risk datasets.
 > * It is up to the user to assess whether this removal process needs to be supplemented by other methods for their given dataset and security requirements.